-6. BUDGET ALLOCATION
+BUDGET ALLOCATION

-- A proportion of the school's Delegated Budget is allocated to fund children who have Special Needs and are being supported within the SEN Support Category.
-Governors allocate funds from the school's Delegated Budget to employ a part-time SENCO, SENLSA and classroom assistants to support children with Special Educational Needs. - Children with an EHCP are partly funded by the local authority and partly by school.
+A proportion of the school's Delegated Budget is allocated to fund children who have Special Needs and are being supported within the SEN Support Category.
+Governors allocate funds from the school's Delegated Budget to employ a part-time SENCO and Class Learning Support Assistants to support children with Special Educational Needs.

+Children with an EHCP are partly funded by the local authority and partly by school.
 This additional funding depends on the band the individual child has been allocated by the Statutory Assessment Service (SAS).
 The bands are subject to change at each annual review.
+This funding, alongside the school delegated budget, employs Key Workers to support children to access the Class Curriculum.

-7. IDENTIFICATION, ASSESSMENT AND REVIEW
+IDENTIFICATION, ASSESSMENT AND REVIEW

-Definition of SEN
+Definition of SEND